grafana/grafana/contribute/backend/recommended-practices.md

 **State:** Abandoned: The file-based refactoring of Grafana is limited to work natively only on on-premise installations of Grafana.
 We want to enhance the use of the API to enable provisioning for all Grafana instances in the future.

-All new features that require state should be able to configure Grafana using config files.
+All new features that require state should be able to configure Grafana using configuration files.
 For example:

 - [Data sources](https://github.com/grafana/grafana/tree/main/pkg/services/provisioning/datasources)
 - [Alert notifiers](https://github.com/grafana/grafana/tree/main/pkg/services/provisioning/notifiers)